kerbyferris/mmm-ebook/README.md

 Rust utility for converting the
 <a href="https://www.mrmoneymustache.com" target="_blank">Mr. Money Mustache</a>
-blog to the EPUB file format, for people who prefer their ebooks to reading online.
+blog to the EPUB file format, for people who prefer reading on their ebooks to online.

 ## Usage